Professor Emeritus in Urban Planning

 Chinese urbanization.
 A substantial share of the world’s urbanization over the next few decades will be concentrated in China.
 I am particularly interested in the evolution of public/private governance of land development and the joint issues of suburbanization and CBD development/redevelopment, which come together in increasingly common greenfield CBD construction at the city edge.

-The demographics of travel, 1985-2013.
+The demographics of travel, 1985-present.
 How do race, age, sex and other social and economic circumstances (such as household formation) influence both the demand for and supply of travel by place, means and purpose?
 That is, what are the substantive linkages between labor and housing markets over space?

 The demographics of US housing, 1985-2013.
 How have the specific patterns of housing use and conditions changed in US cities over the past two decades, across a broad spectrum of individual and community characteristics?
 Why?